 He introduced his Chickies Rock Cream Ale in 1995 selling it in the local York, Lancaster and Harrisburg market through local wholesale distributors.
 Mike spent four years working on this business while still working fulltime at a job as a Toolmaker.
 After trying for several years to raise the Capital to build a brewery in Marietta Pa, Mike wasn’t able to raise the funds so he gave up on his 1st dream of owning a brewery.

 It was around 2013 when Mike began thinking of opening a brewery again.
 He had joined the Lancaster Area Homebrewers club and was on a train trip to Philly for the 2013 National Homebrew Competition.
 Mike was talking with club members Mike Campion, Scott and Michelle Shertzer that he wanted to try and open a brewery again.

 He spent 4 years seeking investors and wound up getting an old friend and original investor in his 1st attempt, Mike Keller to become a partner.
-Mike Keller became the bank and Mike Knaub became the designer, General Contractor and all things required to make the brewer become reality.
+Mike Keller became the bank and Mike Knaub became the designer, General Contractor and all things required to make the brewery become a real entity.
 This was a low budget, lot of friends helping and hiring subs when needed to make the brewery a reality.